Your Essential Estate Planning Checklist for Adults

 Key Takeaways

-• ✓ Over 60% of American adults lack a will, leaving critical decisions to state laws.
+• ✓ Over 60% of American adults do not have a will.

-• ✓ Estate planning isn't just for the wealthy; it's vital for anyone with assets or dependents.
+• ✓ Estate planning isn't just for the wealthy; it's crucial for everyone with assets or dependents.

 How It Works